taytaka/Poverty_and_Minimum_Wage/README.md

 - Ha Duong and Jeanette Perthal collaborated on the web page and visualizations
 - Circle: Kyle Gee established the AWS RDS database and SQL schema
 - X: All members of the team participated in the selection of technologies and tools used in this project.
 Each role provided input for machine learning, data cleaning and analysis, database storage, web page and dashboards
+- Project outline: Jose Orellana created the initial outline for the project
 - Presentation: All members of the team participated in presentation preparation

 ## Technologies Used
 The following technologies will be used for this project: